Iconography: Brand icons

 correct

-Use icons as a minimal graphic support element.
+Use icons only as a minimal graphic support element.

 "X" icon.